Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Gastrointestinal Bleeding.md

 ---

 # Information
 Gastrointestinal Bleeding is bleeding that occurs in the GI tract.
-It has two main
+It has two main categories:

+### Up

 > [!Important]
 - Important point